-You have probably seen upload max filesize WordPress error ( upload_max_filesize ) at least once while operating your WordPress website.
-It’s a very common error and it can be easily fixed.
-WordPress has bound size limits depending on the platform where you’re hosted it. another hand, The default upload file size for WordPress is two MB, that could be a problem if you wish to upload large media files or install plugins and themes.
-So you need to know that there is more to fix the Maximum Upload File Size in WordPress.
+You have seen upload max filesize WordPress error ( upload_max_filesize ) at least once while operating your WordPress website.
+It’s a prevalent error, and it can be fixed.
+WordPress has bound size limits depending on the platform where you’re hosted it.
+Another hand, The default upload file size for WordPress is two MB, which could be a problem if you wish to upload large media files or install plugins and themes.
+So you need to know that there is more to fix the Largest Upload File Size in WordPress.

-In this article, we will explain to you how to easily improve the maximum file upload size in WordPress to adjust those issues.
+This article will explain how to improve the maximum file upload size in WordPress to adjust those issues and get maximum performance.
 In total, we’ll cover:

 1. Changing a WordPress file

 This way works in a few cases.
 You simply require to add the next code in the theme functions ( functions.php ) file.

 @ini_set( 'upload_max_size' , '64M' ); @ini_set( 'post_max_size', '64M'); @ini_set( 'max_execution_time', '300' );

 In older versions of WordPress, it was hard fixed at 256MB and wasn’t possible as a global variable that could be set in the wp-config.php file.

 PHP has several configuration options.
 By default, PHP is set to permit uploads of files with a size of 2MB or smaller.
 The php.ini file contains parameters required for file timeout, upload size, and resource limits.
 Access your WordPress root directory using cPanel, SSH or FTP and look for a php.ini file.
 In some facts, this file is not apparent to all.
 If you do not view one, then create a file named php.ini and upload it in the root folder.